cabetoparra/Stat_lib/README.md

 # Stat_lib
-Some statistical tools in C for analysing quantum spectra.
+Some statistical tools in C and Mathematica for analysing quantum spectra.
 Spectral unfolding Code, histograms and others